Brain scans and DNA may unlock secrets of voice disorder

 Summary

 This study looks at how brain changes and genetic risk factors are linked in laryngeal dystonia, a voice disorder.
-Researchers will use brain scans and DNA tests in 410 people, including patients and their unaffected relatives.
-The goal is to find markers that could lead to better detection and diagnosis of the condition.
+Researchers will use brain imaging and DNA tests in up to 410 people, including patients, their relatives, and those with similar voice problems.
+The goal is to find markers that could lead to better detection, diagnosis, and risk assessment for family members.

 Disclaimer